 University library staff also contribute to staff development delivery including training session regarding Research Data Management (RDM) and Open Access (OA) publishing.

 HUA’s collections can also support research within disciplines such as law, politics, theatre and drama, English literature and language, architecture and buildings archaeology, geography and population studies.

 Open Access (OA) publishing is an increasingly important form of research dissemination and is essential for submitting outputs to the next Research Excellence Framework (REF) exercise.
 The University Library has the expertise to advise on the different routes to OA and HEFCE and RCUK policies regarding OA publishing.
 The OA Libguide provides online support:

 The University Library invests in wide range of resources which support research as well as teaching and learning.
 These include subject-specific and multidisciplinary databases, subscriptions to print and electronic journals and individual subject archives.

-Academic staff can order materials for research using the research electronic book ordering form (ebrf) which is available on the university portal, under Services and Support - Library Services.
+Academic staff can order materials for research using the research electronic book ordering form (ebrf) which is available on sharepoint, under Services - Library Services - Ordering Materials.